newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/search-licenses-employment-agency.md

 id: search-licenses
 webflowId: 5f77298a71c49e345d913b84
 ---
 You will need to obtain an employment agency license prior to offering staffing services.
-To do this, you must submit an application through New Jersey's Employment and Personnel Services.

 - - -